spoutop/spiking-local-learning-benchmarks/README.md

-# Reviewer-Focused Code and Data Package
+# Code and Data Package

 This repository contains the core reproducibility artifacts for the manuscript:
 "Reward-Modulated Local Learning in Spiking Encoders: Controlled Benchmarks with STDP and Hybrid Rate Readouts".